splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/nodejs/auto-instrumentation-nodejs-k8s.rst

 You can activate auto instrumentation for Node.js applications before runtime.

-If the related Kubernetes object (deployment, daemonset, or pod) is not deployed, add the ``instrumentation.opentelemetry.io/inject-nodejs`` annotation to the application object YAML.
+If the related Kubernetes object (deployment, daemonset, or pod) is not deployed, add the ``instrumentation.opentelemetry.io/inject-nodejs: "true"`` annotation to the application object YAML.

 For example, given the following deployment YAML: